rizinorg/book/src/analysis/code_analysis.md

 ### Platform specific controls

 There are two common problems when analyzing embedded targets: ARM/Thumb detection and MIPS GP value.
-In case of ARM binaries rizin supports some auto-detection of ARM/Thumb mode switches, but beware that it uses partial ESIL emulation, thus slowing the analysis process.
+In the case of ARM binaries rizin supports some auto-detection of ARM/Thumb mode switches, but beware that it uses partial ESIL emulation, thus slowing the analysis process.
 If you will not like the results, particular functions' mode can be overridden with `afB` command.

 The MIPS GP problem is even trickier.
-It is a basic knowledge that GP value can be different not only for the whole program, but also for some functions.
+It is basic knowledge that GP value can be different not only for the whole program but also for some functions.
 To partially solve that there are options `analysis.gp` and `analysis.gpfixed`.
 The first one sets the GP value for the whole program or particular function.
 The latter allows to "constantify" the GP value if some code is willing to change its value, always resetting it if the case.
 Those are heavily experimental and might be changed in the